 "Oh I had a little drink about an hour ago and it went right to my head."

-We stumble on the next verse so begin again, find comfort in the song.
+We stumble on the next verse so begin again, finding comfort in the song.

 "Show me the way to go home."
-One unsure foot in front of the other, we forge on.
+One unsure foot in front of the other, the cloud-filtered moonlight our only guide, we forge on.

 "We're tired and we want to go to bed."